dreadnode/dyana/ebpf/README.md

     ebpf-tracer
 ```

-2.5.
-Run the tracer with a mount current directory to /root/ebpf in container if making local development changes to [the tracer](./ebpf_tracer.py)
+2.5a.
+Run the tracer with a mount current directory to /root/ebpf in container if making local development changes to [the tracer](./ebpf_tracer.py) and using default small model

 ```shell
 ➜  ebpf git:(ebpf/tracer-init) ✗ docker run -it --rm \